CarlosBergillos/LocationHistoryFormat/README.md

 An effort is being made to keep the information provided by this project accurate and up-to-date, but due to its nature, the information provided might be inaccurate and/or out-of-date.
-Google has repeatedly made modifications to the format throughout the years without prior warning.
+Google has repeatedly made modifications to the format throughout the years.

 ## Contributing